RoseCoded/rosecoded-website/content/english/about.md

 ---
-title: "About Our Company"
+title: "Rose Coded: Decoded"
-description: "this is meta description"
+description: "Who we are and what we stand for."
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false